 Gorges du Verdon has to be one of the most breathtaking nature spots in the whole of Provence!
 Over thousands of years, the epic canyon was formed naturally, creating a beautiful turquoise river with limestone cliffs above.
 It’s a very popular spot for watersports, and visitors can hire kayaks or paddleboats from a few locations around the gorge.

 Enjoy the views from the water, stopping off now and then on riverside beaches, dipping in the river to escape the heat, and feeling the power of the waterfall.

 Tip: Make sure to check out the viewpoints from the famous bridges nearby.
 Alternatively, if you have a car, you can drive the loop roads on the top of the gorge, where there are spots to stop and take photos.

-Cotignac is the secret gem of Provence and relatively undiscovered on the south of France tourist trail.
+Cotignac is the secret gem of Provence and is relatively undiscovered on the south of France tourist trail.
 This beautiful cliffside village sits at the bottom of enormous limestone towers and is home to caves that people still live in today!
 The town is small, but there’s plenty to do nearby—for example, the local waterfall of Sillans-la-Cascade with its stunning turquoise pools.
-(Click to see all the hotels in Cotignac)

 How to Visit Provence, France